2called-chaos/watchmonkey_cli/README.md

 ## Documentation
 Writing a documentation takes time and I'm not sure if anyone is even interested in this tool.
 If there is interest I will write a documentation but for now this Readme must suffice.
-I also uploaded a [little tutorial video](???) which might help.
 If you need help just [open an issue](https://github.com/2called-chaos/watchmonkey_cli/issues/new) :)

 ## Create configs